YedMavus/YedMavus.github.io/README.md

 ### Snake Game from 2005

-Recreated the famous sake game of the featurephone era on python.
+Recreated the famous snake game of the featurephone era on python.
 Check out my full code to play on my repository [snake](https://github.com/YedMavus/snake).

 Here is a demo.